September 22, 2025 (3mo ago) — last updated December 12, 2025 (1mo ago)

 Living With Spiritual Principles in a Fast-Paced World

 When life feels like a sprint, spiritual principles act as a reliable internal guidance system.
-They are tools for staying centered rather than rigid rules.
+They’re tools for staying centered rather than rules to follow rigidly.

 For example:

-- Mindfulness helps you cut through workday noise and find calm focus.
-Studies show short mindfulness practices can reduce stress and increase clarity2.
+• Mindfulness helps you cut through workday noise and find calm focus.
+Research shows mindfulness practices can reduce stress and improve attention and emotional regulation2.

 Practicing Mindfulness in Minutes